SmingHub/Sming/docs/source/information/multitasking.rst

 via *Watchdog Timer*; If it didn't do this, the device would remain unresponsive until physically reset, which is generally a bad thing for an embedded device!

+Note that whilst the ESP32 implementation uses the ESP IDF framework based on FreeRTOS, which is a pre-emptive OS, the programming model for Sming is the same.

 .. attention::

    Although there are functions available to manually reset watchdog timers, you should endeavour to avoid